-Our synchronous (live) class meetings will take place within Adobe Connect.
-We will meet for a single 90-minute class session each week.
+Our synchronous (live) class meetings will take place within a Zoom meeting room.
+We will meet for a single \approx 90-minute class session each week.
 Attendance is optional but strongly encouraged.
 Live classes will include lectures, discussions, games, simulations, and both individual and group activities.
 The ability to interact with classmates and ask me questions in real-time?
 Priceless!